pmonks/futbot/README.md

 $ clj -Agen-ist-markov "YOUR_GOOGLE_API_KEY"
 ```

-Note that you will likely only be able to run this command a few times per day, due to Google's draconian API call quotas.
+Note that this command will drop a `titles-YYYY-MM-DD.edn` file in the current directory the first time it's run each day.
+This is a workaround for Google's draconian API call quotas.

 ## Contributor Information